 - Letter of recommendation upon completion

-- The opportunity to work closely and directly with experienced museum professions
+- The opportunity to work closely and directly with experienced museum professionals

 - Opportunities to meet some of the most influential artists in contemporary art, today!

-- Become a part of a fun and influential network of cultural workers and artists
+- Become a part of an influential network of cultural workers and artists

 - Receive a year-long membership at MOCAD (benefits include: invitations to special members preview hour for exhibition openings and a program guide delivered to your house; personalized MOCAD membership card; 10% discount at Café 78 and in the MOCAD store, double discount weekend (20% discount on MOCAD store items) during the first week of December; and free admission to select public programs.

 Current students over the age of 18 are eligible for internships, and preference will be given to students in museum studies, the arts, arts administration, humanities and related fields.
 The Museum of Contemporary Art Detroit provides equal opportunity to its applicants.
 When making your arrangements, please keep in mind that internships are unpaid.
 At this time MOCAD is unable to offer visa or immigration assistance to international students seeking an internship.
 It is recommended that interns have a personal laptop they can use during their internship

 Museum Department Heads will work with individual interns to determine specific start and end dates, roughly matching the listed start date.
 Interns must be able to commit to a regular schedule with a minimum of 14 hours per week, which they will determine with their department supervisor.

 Unfortunately, at this time, MOCAD is not able to offer financial compensation for internships.
 We hope to be able to adjust that in the future!
 To the extent of our ability, we will assist you in receiving school credit.
 Please check with your university about how to make arrangements for receiving credit.